 10 miles=16.09344 km10 \text{ miles} = 16.09344 \text{ km}

-If you are reporting a road distance or a running route, you would usually round that to 16.0916.09 km or 16.116.1 km.
+For a road distance or running route you would usually round to 16.0916.09 km or 16.116.1 km.
 The right amount of rounding depends on the context.

 If you start with kilometers and want miles, divide by the same factor: